gentle1999/MolOP/README.md

     - SDF `Available`
   - QM output file
     - G16 LOG `Available`
-    - G16 FCHK `Available`
+    - G16 FCHK `TODO`
     - xTB OUT `Available`
     - ORCA `TODO`

-- Offer a [molecular graph recovery algorithm](molop/structure/structure_recovery_alter.py) from the simple coodinates of atoms based on the initial work by [OpenBabel](https://openbabel.org/index.html), which can be easily used in the file reading process.
+- Offer a [molecular graph recovery algorithm](molop/structure/GraphReconstruction.py) from the simple coodinates of atoms based on the initial work by [OpenBabel](https://openbabel.org/index.html), which can be easily used in the file reading process.
 This algorithm is different from the rdDetermineBonds (Original code implemented by [Jensen group](https://github.com/jensengroup/xyz2mol) and integrated in RDKit since the 2022.09 release, which is not suitable for the free radicals and complex containing metal.
 See [structure_recovery_cases](docs/en/structure_recovery_cases.ipynb) to learn more about the difference).

   Although our algorithm overcome the free radicals and metal problem and tested on the [test_cases](tutorial/test_cases.ipynb) file, it is still not perfect.
 There is no denying that, rdDetermineBonds works well for normal organic molecules.
 Thus, we would give molecule structure recovered by rdDetermineBonds first, if error happens, we will use our algorithm to recover the molecule structure instead.
 We hope that this strategy can take advantage of both approaches.